Vyral/base-template/_posts/2021-03-11-how-do-we-set-up-our-new-listings.md

 <center><p><em>Here’s how we use staging and photography to help our homes shine.</em></p></center>

 There is so much to do when getting a new property ready to go on the market.
-We’re at one of our listings today on Daniel Island (2600 Josiah St.) to meet with stagers and photographers to get this home marketed properly and sold for top dollar. **We made sure every detail was in place to show the home in its best light for pictures and showings.**
+We’re at one of our listings today on Daniel Island (2600 Josiah St.) to meet with stagers and photographers to get this home marketed properly and sold for top dollar. **We made sure every detail was in place to present the home in its best light for pictures and showings.**

 If you have any questions about selling your home or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.